-The system records various events in a history log, which can be viewed by the master user using an Alpha Display keypad.
+The system records various events in a history log, which can be viewed by the master user on an Alpha Display keypad.

-- The Event Log holds up to 32 events. - Events are displayed in chronological order, from most recent to oldest. - When the log is full, the oldest event is replaced by the logging of any new event.
+- The Event Log holds up to 100 (VISTA-20P/PS Series) or 50 (VISTA-15P Series) events. - Events are displayed in chronological order, from most recent to oldest. - When the log is full, the oldest event is replaced by the logging of any new event.